How can your business successfully use social media to engage customers?

 Unfortunately, for every success story, there are countless examples of businesses falling short of delivering effective customer interactions via social channels.
 Every day it seems there’s a new story in the media about an organization either failing to hear its customers on social media, or even worse, hearing them and responding inappropriately, or not at all.

 What can your organization do to create a successful social media engagement plan?
-Focus on these key best practices, in use by the TSA and other social media engagement success stories.
+Focus on these key best practices, in use by the TSA and other social media engagement success stories in our blog, Getting to the Heart of Customer Engagement.

 Identify the Social Channels YOUR Customers Use Most